The importance of few-nucleon forces in chiral effective field theory: Computational evidence

-To gauge the effects of chiral NNN forces at LO in large-$A$ nuclei, we first explored leading pion-range forces governed by the $\pi$N LECs $c_{1,3,4}$.
-With $c_{1,3,4}=-0.74, -3.61, 2.17$ GeV$^{-1}$, as inferred from $\pi$N scattering data in Ref.~\cite{Hoferichter:2015tha}, the net NNN contribution is repulsive in $^{16}$O, at least up to the highest cutoff (550 MeV) for which we can reliably perform CC calculations.
+To gauge the effects of chiral NNN interactions at LO in large-$A$ nuclei, we first explored leading pion-range forces governed by the $\pi$N LECs $c_{1,3,4}$.
+With $c_{1,3,4}=-0.74, -3.61, 2.17$ GeV$^{-1}$, as inferred from $\pi$N scattering data in Ref.~\cite{Hoferichter:2015tha}\footnote{Note that $c _{1,3,4}$ can change considerably when including higher-order corrections~\cite{Hoferichter:2015tha}.}, the net NNN contribution is repulsive in $^{16}$O, at least up to the highest cutoff (550 MeV) for which we can reliably perform CC calculations.
 A similar result was obtained with $c_{1,3,4}$ values from resonance saturation with the $\Delta(1232)$, which mimic the effects of the Fujita-Miyazawa force~\cite{Fujita1957} expected to be dominant in Deltaful $\chi$EFT~\cite{Hammer:2019poc}.
 However, a net attractive NNN force is required at LO, in MWPC, to generate a $^{16}$O ground state that is also stable with respect to decay into four $\alpha$ particles.
 We are thus led to consider also the shorter-range components of the leading NNN interactions.

 When we nonperturbatively include only the contact NNN interaction and fit the relevant LEC, $c_E$, to reproduce the triton ground-state energy $E(^3$H$)=-8.48$~MeV, we find that the $^4$He binding energy increases without any sign of convergence with respect to increasing regulator cutoff, due to the singular and attractive $c_E$ interaction at cutoffs $\simge 550$ MeV.
 This is in stark contrast with pionless EFT, where a contact NNN force that ensures $^3$H renormalization yields convergent results also for $^4$He~\cite{Platter:2004zs}.
 However, we are able to find convergent results when adding also the combined pion and short-range interaction with LEC $c_D$.